My Forking Life

 #5.
 Don't overcrowd the basket

 #6.
-Shake the basket during cooking for fries, wings, etc.
+Shake the basket during cooking for fries, wings, and other items

 #7.
 Spray halfway through cooking

 I found that spraying with oil halfway through cooking gets the best crisp on most foods.
-I tend to wait and spray halfway through cooking unless it's an item that doesn't need spraying, like fatty meats.
+I tend to wait and spray halfway through cooking, unless it's an item that doesn't require spraying, such as fatty meats.
 Coated food items should be sprayed.
 Also, spray any dry flour spots that still appear halfway through air frying.

 #8.
 Water/Bread in the bottom stops white smoke